gweltou/stt-tools/README.md

  * Try reducing the size of the model (number of hidden layer) as well as the number of epochs
  * Phonemes "YE N", "YOU" for plural markers rather than "I E N", "I OU" ?
  * Phoneme "GW" rather than "G OU" ?
- * Add breton sentences with https://commonvoice.mozilla.org/sentence-collector/
+ * Add breton sentences to https://commonvoice.mozilla.org/sentence-collector/

 ## Acknowledgement